Every year there are issues and events both within the company and in the world at large that engage us and shape our work.

 Our aim is to do business that is climate-neutral and to reduce our emissions as much as possible.
 About one-third of the emissions in VAUDE’s carbon footprint come from business travel and commuting.
 We have an urgent need to implement measures aimed at reducing emissions.

 However, VAUDE cannot do this on its own: Our mobility concept in 2018 enabled us to achieve our goal of reducing emissions from employee mobility by 10 percent compared with 2015 for the first time.
 Nevertheless, the daily commuting of our employees to work alone still generates more than 700 tons of CO2 equivalents!

 Everyone must pull together to get new transport policies off the ground – local politicians, transport companies and business.

 Read more about the VAUDE mobility concept here.

 For several years now, the outdoor industry has been growing at a very low level and has developed into a competitive market.
 For us as a family-owned company in an industry that is dominated by more and more companies backed by financially strong investors, this means ensuring economic independence through careful planning and the use of alternative financing options - see "Sustainable business is worthwhile".

 In addition, the international outdoor market has been characterized by numerous upheavals in recent years.
 Examples include strong concentration processes for both stores and brands, winters with little snow and strong fluctuations in the dollar exchange rate.
 In order to secure our business success, it is very important for us to be independent of these upheavals.
 We are therefore committed to a healthy balance of several sources of income.

 The challenge is that the ERP systems available on the market do not meet our requirements.
 The integration of sustainability management into such a system is therefore associated with large amounts of time and financial resources.
-We have developed a design for this integration, and implementation is planned to take place by 2020.
+We have developed a design for this integration, and implementation is planned to take place by 2022.

-More at "Our commitment in initiatives"
+More at "Engagement in initiatives"